C++ OpenMP

 4.1 Default Rules

-Inside a parallel region:
+Inside parallel region:

-• Variables declared inside the region are private.
+• Vars declared inside region — private.

 int sum = 0;